MILKING

 paper towel.
 Then the teats are squeezed by hand to check the milk is OK and to see if there is any problem with the flow.
 If a cow had, for example, an infection

 in her udder for example here is when you would detect it.
+Then the milking unit or cluster as it is known, is put on and milking begins.
+This can take 2-5 minutes depending on

-the cow and how much milk she is giving.
-When the milk flow stops the unit is removed automatically and I then dip her teats with an Iodine solution to help protect her against any infections.
+depending on the time of year.
 Generally the first thing she will do is go for a drink at the water trough.
 The milk is released from the glass jar in which it has been temporally stored, and is pumped from parlour to the dairy.

 The floor is first scraped clear of any dung (cows can be messy) and then it is washed with this hose the collecting yard is also done.
 All the pipes and glass jars which the milk passes through on its way to the bulk tank must be cleaned these are sterilized with boiling water containing a very strong bleach solution.